aem-design/aem.design/_manifesto/040-delivery.md

 * List - find content and show data in listing, contain layout and style related content

+* Details - used to create and display custom metadata for different page types

 * Widgets - used to provide client-side functionality, integrating 3rd party services

 * Commerce - used for eComponents, shopping carts, checkouts, product listing etc